stef/ec-experts/readme.txt

 # you can redo also steps 1. and 2. daily, to regenerate the csv based
 # on the newest data from the commission.

+# When you're done, load the generated data/entities-{today}.csv
+# file in your favourite spreadsheet editor for further analysis.